fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 Helpfully, if you have multiple Github repos and more than one of those include the vulnerable package you also get a round-up email with a message something like “A new security advisory on lodash affects 8 of your repositories” with links to the alert for each repo, letting you manage them all at once.

-It’s also worth noting that Dependabot works for a variety of languages and techologies—not just JavaScript—so for example in a Rails project it might email you to suggest bumping a package in your `Gemfile`.
+Dependabot also works for a variety of languages and techologies—not just JavaScript—so for example in a Rails project it might email you to suggest bumping a package in your `Gemfile`.

 ### Automated upgrades

 Sometimes the task is straightforward.
-The vulnerability is in a package you explicitly installed and the owner has already issued a patch release.
+The Dependabot alert email tells you about a vulnerability in a package you explicitly installed and the diligent maintainer has already made a patch release available.

-A simple `upgrade` to the relevant patch version would do the job, however [Dependabot can even take care of that for you](https://docs.github.com/en/github/managing-security-vulnerabilities/configuring-dependabot-security-updates)!
-Dependabot can automatically open a new Pull Request containing an update to the relevant dependency (thus addressing the vulnerability) with a PR title like “Bump `lodash` from `4.17.11` to `4.17.19`”.
+A simple `upgrade` to the relevant patch version would do the job, however [Dependabot can even take care of that for you!](https://docs.github.com/en/github/managing-security-vulnerabilities/configuring-dependabot-security-updates) Dependabot can automatically open a new Pull Request which addresses the vulnerability by updating the relevant dependency.
+It’ll give the PR a title like

+> Bump `lodash` from `4.17.11` to `4.17.19`”

 You just need to approve and merge that PR.
-This is great, really simple and takes care of lots of cases.
+This is great; it’s really simple and takes care of lots of cases.

 Note 1: if you work on a corporate repo that is not set up to “automatically open PRs”, often you can still take advantage of Github’s intelligence with just one or two extra manual steps.
 Just follow the links in your Github security alert email.